mk251-stack/INDE-577-Final-Project/examples/Supervised_Learning/Perceptron/README.md

 The model demonstrates strong generalization and minimal overfitting.
 The high-dimensional one-hot-encoded feature space enables the perceptron to find a separating hyperplane effectively.

-## 6. References

-- Rosenblatt, F. (1957).
-The Perceptron: A probabilistic model for information storage and organization in the brain.
-- McCulloch & Pitts (1943).
-A logical calculus of ideas immanent in nervous activity.